-Hill intel committee haven't interviewed Papadopoulos
+Senate panel in 'constant contact' with Papadopoulos lawyers

 Papadopoulos sent emails to Trump campaign officials seeking to set up meetings between the Trump campaign and the Russian government, as well as a possible Trump visit to Russia, which was never pursued.

-North Carolina Sen. Richard Burr, the committee's Republican chairman, told CNN he didn't think that the guilty plea from Papadopoulos or the 12-count indictment of Trump campaign officials Paul Manafort and Rick Gates would change the course of his committee's probe.
+Burr told CNN on Monday he didn't think that the guilty plea from Papadopoulos or the 12-count indictment of Manafort and Gates would change the course of his committee's probe.

 "I'm not sure that it changes anything for our investigation," Burr said.
 "We certainly know a lot about Papadopoulos' role in the campaign, as we do Manafort, and Gates."